dsoprea/python-googleautoauth/googleautoauth/resources/README.rst

     aa.get_and_write_creds()

 Frequently check the token and renew if necessary::

     ab.authorize.check_for_renew()

 This call has a trivial cost if the token does not need to be renewed.
+Note that this is implicitly done on every call to

 For practical examples, see the tests in `tests/test_authorize.py`.